RedisLabs/redislabs-docs/content/rc/subscriptions/upgrade-fixed-flexible.md

 aliases:
 ---

 Fixed subscription plans support low throughput workflows.
 They support a range of availability, persistence, and backup options, and can be great for testing and prototyping.
-However, if you notice that your databases need higher throughput, or you're missing features that are not available with fixed plans, you may want to upgrade your fixed plan to a flexible plan.
+However, if your databases need higher throughput, or you're missing features that are not available with fixed plans, you may want to upgrade your fixed plan to a flexible plan.

 For more information about the different subscription plans, see [Subscription plans]({{<relref "/rc/subscriptions#subscription-plans">}}).